 For example, don’t use straps for thick bar deadlifts.
 The only purpose of thick bar deadlifts is to fortify your grip.
 So wearing straps during this lift is counterproductive.

-These offer the least grip assistance.
-The advantage here is they allow you to easily ditch the bar as you would without straps.
+Closed-loop lifting straps (sometimes called Olympic straps) offer the least grip assistance.
+However, the advantage here is they allow you to easily ditch the bar as you would without straps.
 Consequently, this is the best option for the Olympic lifts.

 Given the middle of the road nature of Lasso straps, they’re quite versatile.
 They’re a pretty solid option for just about any lift you’d use straps on, with the exception of the Olympic lifts of course.